AllMyNamesAreGone/Dead-On-Time/README.md

                    MPE    MAPE      MASE      ACF1 Training set -21.20003 38.9163 0.8567273 0.2837769
 ```
-### Improvements
+### Improvements and Future Directions
-- Separate Net Worth into Assets & Liabilities
+**Asset and Liability Segmentation:**
+- Separate net worth into distinct categories of assets and liabilities for clearer financial analysis.

+**Tailored Asset Allocation:**
-- Different optimal asset allocations for Super & outside Super
+- Customize optimal asset allocations for superannuation and non-superannuation funds to align with individual goals and risk tolerance.

+**Integration with VAR Model:**
-- Use VAR model to link separate financial models together
+- Utilize a Vector Autoregression (VAR) model to integrate various financial models and enhance the overall forecasting accuracy.

-- Assumes same spending while working as retired
-- Simplistic view on income levels; maybe can incorporate some implicit wage growth?
-- Property is not as granular as other investment vehicles
-- No spending flex.
-Can incorporate
-- Assumes super is standard 11.5% of net worth; can be more specific & tailored.
-- Should I or should I not include PPOR?
-Decided to include b/c you can use PPOR to generate income (HELOC or Reverse Mortgage)
+**Dynamic Spending Modeling:**
+- Implement dynamic spending models to accommodate changes in financial needs and lifestyle preferences throughout retirement.

+**Income Growth Projection:**
+- Enhance income level projections by incorporating implicit wage growth factors for a more realistic financial outlook.

+**Granular Property Investment Analysis:**
+- Improve granularity in property investment analysis to provide more detailed insights into real estate assets.

+**Flexibility in Spending Patterns:**
+- Introduce flexibility in spending patterns to adapt to changing financial circumstances and individual preferences.

+**Customized Superannuation Planning:**
+- Tailor superannuation planning by considering individual circumstances rather than relying on a standard percentage of net worth.

+**Inclusion of Primary Residence:**
+- Consider including the primary residence in financial planning to explore potential income-generating opportunities such as Home Equity Line of Credit (HELOC) or Reverse Mortgage.